WARNING: LONG, BORING, WHINY RANT AHEAD. REVIEWER IS NOT RESPONSIBLE FOR WOUNDS SUSTAINED DUE TO SUDDEN ONSET OF NARCOLEPSY.*minor spoilers below*

 - They have to fight their way to the finish line.

-- The MC is the opposite of a survivor.
+Ways in which this is dissimilar to The Hunger Games:- The MC is the opposite of a survivor.
 She’s a dier.
 At least she would be if there was any sort of justice in this book.

 - The people involved in the event don’t have to kill each other.